ryanlayer/gqt/README.md

 	SN	0	number of records:	494328

 As you can see, there are 494328 variants (records) and 1092 samples.
 We provide this information to the GQT `convert` tool and ask it to make an index of the compressed VCF file.
-In adddition, the tool will create a `.bim` file that stores information about the variants in the original file, and a `.vid` file that stores the record number of the variants.
-GQT can very qucily report results in valid VCF information from the `.bim`, that will not included any of the sample columns.
+In addition, the tool will create a `.bim` file that stores information about the variants in the original file, and a `.vid` file that stores the record number of the variants.
+GQT can very quickly report results in valid VCF information from the `.bim`.
+These results will not included the sample columns.
 GQT can retrieved that extra data be reaching back into the source BCF (or VCF) file using the `.vid` file.
 We will show examples of both cases below.

         $ gqt convert bcf        \
 	    -r 494328             \
 	    -f 1092               \
-	    -i 1kg.chr22.bcf      \
+	    -i 1kg.chr22.vcf.gz

 *Step 3*.
-Query the BCF file using the GQT index.
+Query the GQT index.
 In this case we are going to simply find the alternate allele frequency count for some subset of the samples.
 The first command simply makes a list of 100 comma-separated-values between 0 and 99.
-In a real query you would clearly choose the ids associated with your set of interest.
+In a real query you would clearly choose the IDs associated with your set of interest.
 We will soon move most of these options to a config file that can be specified on the command line, which will make selecting large groups much less error prone.

     $ Q=`seq 0 99|tr '\n' ',' | sed -e "s/,$//"`
-    $ gqt sum ipwahbm \
+    $ gqt query \
-         -b 1kg.chr22.bcf.bim \
-         -i 1kg.chr22.bcf.wahbm \
+         -i 1kg.chr22.vcf.gz.gqt \
          -n 100 \
          -r $Q

-If you have compiled in AVX2 support (uncomment line 7 of the Makefile in gqt/src/c) you can get much better performance by using the "-a" option.
+If you have compiled in AVX2 support, then GQT will automatically use those functions to give you much better performance.

-    $ gqt sum ipwahbm \
-         -a \
-         -b 1kg.chr22.bcf.bim \
-         -i 1kg.chr22.bcf.gqt \
-         -n 100 \
-         -r $Q

 *Step 4*.
 Download the Phase 1 1000 genomes PED file.
 NOTE: this is from Phase 3, so it does not match exactly but is useful for the example.
+Again, shorten the file name.

     $ wget ftp://ftp-trace.ncbi.nih.gov/1000genomes/ftp//release/20130502/integrated_call_samples.20130502.ALL.ped
+    $ mv integrated_call_samples.20130502.ALL.ped 1kg.ped

 *Step 5* Covert the PED file to a PED db.
-This command will create a file called `integrated_call_samples.20130502.ALL.db`.
+This command will create a file called `1kg.ped.db`.
 You can specify the output file name by using the `-o` option.

     $ gqt convert ped-db \
-        -i integrated_call_samples.20130502.ALL.ped
+        -i 1kg.ped

 *Step 6* Submit the same query as above, but this time using a query based on the PED file.

     $ gqt query \
-         -i 1kg.chr22.bcf.gqt \
+         -i 1kg.chr22.vcf.gz.gqt \
-         -d integrated_call_samples.20130502.ALL.db \
+         -d 1kg.ped.db \
          -p "Ind_ID < 100"
          -g "count(HET)"

 Or, construct a more interesting query based on the PED file.
 In this case, count the non-ref alleles observed for each variant among CEU females.

     $ gqt query \
-         -i 1kg.chr22.bcf.gqt \
+         -i 1kg.chr22.vcf.gz.gqt \
-         -d integrated_call_samples.20130502.ALL.db \
+         -d 1kg.ped.db \
          -p "Population=='CEU' and Gender==2"
          -q "count(HET HOMO_ALT)"